 The "Bigend Books" are a series of novels (three, so far) by William Gibson.
-They each revolve around the efforts of Belgian advertising executive Hubertus Bigend to learn the secrets behind strange and interesting things, chiefly by hiring a "cool-hunter" or reporter to investigate.
+They each revolve around the efforts of a Magnificent Bastard with Money to Throw Away, Belgian advertising executive Hubertus Bigend, to learn the secrets behind strange and interesting things.
+He does so chiefly by scouting special talent and hiring people as "coolhunters" to investigate for him.
 Unlike other William Gibson books, the Bigend Trilogy takes place in the present day (relative to when they were written) and do not involve anything especially world-changing.
 Instead, they are basically mystery novels involving the fringes of the technology and culture of the Turn of the Millennium and The New Tens.The books include:

-Pattern Recognition (2003) — Bigend hires Cayce Pollard, a professional cool-hunter with a brand-logo allergy whose father went missing on 9/11/2001, to investigate a series of mysterious - but connected - video clips posted to the Internet.
+- Pattern Recognition (2003) — Bigend hires Cayce Pollard, a professional coolhunter with a brand-logo allergy whose father went missing on 9/11/2001, to investigate a series of art film clips anonymously posted to the Internet.

-Spook Country (2007) — Under pretense of starting a magazine, Bigend hires musician-turned-journalist Hollis Henry to investigate "locative art", a new kind of GPS-locked virtual sculpture, though he's actually looking for the guy who helped invent the technology that made it possible.
-Meanwhile a Chinese-Cuban family are transporting secret information on iPods and being tracked by a spook named Brown and his drug-addicted translator Milgrim.
+- Spook Country (2007) — Under pretense of starting a magazine, Bigend hires musician-turned-journalist Hollis Henry to investigate "locative art", a new kind of GPS-locked virtual sculpture.
+He's actually looking for the guy who helped invent the technology that made it possible.
+Meanwhile, a Chinese-Cuban family are transporting secret information on iPods and being tracked by a spook named Brown and his drug-addicted translator Milgrim.

 "Dense," said Heidi, "but no match for wolfram.
 Old name for tungsten.
 Should've been a metal band: Wolfram."